 Chilblains are a mild cold injury caused by prolonged and repeated exposure for several hours to air temperatures that are cold, but not freezing (from above freezing (0°C or 32°F) to as high as 16°C (or about 60°F)).
 In the affected skin area there will be redness, swelling, tingling, blisters, and pain.
 Seek medical help if an infection occurs.
-Chillblains will usuallly resolve on their own, especially in warmer weather.
-Recurrence is common for many years.
+Chilblains will usuall resolve on their own, especially in warmer weather.
+Recurrence may occur

 Trenchfoot is "wet cold disease" resulting from prolonged exposure in a damp or wet environment from above the freezing point to about 10°C (50°F).
 Depending on the temperature, an onset of symptoms may range from several hours to many days but the average is three days.
 Trenchfoot is more likely to occur at lower temperatures whereas an immersion foot is more likely to occur at higher temperatures and longer exposure times.
 A similar condition of the hands can occur if a person wears wet gloves for a prolonged period under cold conditions described above.
 Symptoms are similar to an immersion foot.

 Frostnip is the mildest form of a freezing cold injury.
-It occurs when ear lobes, noses, cheeks, fingers, or toes are exposed to the cold and the top layers of a skin freeze.
-The skin of the affected area turns paler than the area around it and it may feel pain or stinging, followed by numbness.
+It occurs when ears , noses, cheeks, fingers, or toes are exposed to the cold and the top layers of the skin freeze.
+The skin of the affected area turns paler than the area around it and you may feel pain or stinging, followed by numbness.
 Skin may also appear shiny and rosy, as well as hardened.
-The top layer of skin feels hard but the deeper tissue still feels normal (soft).
+The top layer of skin may feel hard but the deeper tissue still feels normal (soft).
 It is a warning that frostbite is beginning.